Mama (Exo song): Music video

 Two music videos for "Mama" were released on YouTube on April 8, 2012 through S.M.
 Entertainment's official channel, SMTOWN.
 Each music video, though recorded in two different versions, featured all twelve members of Exo.

 The two videos begin with the same animation and English voice over illustrating the birth of twelve legendary powers that break into two separate forces in order to "keep alive the heart of the tree of life," which is being conquered by an evil force.
 The two legends divide the tree of life in half, and carries each piece to their own lands.
 The narration then declares that the two legends will "reunite into one perfect root" on the day, the evil force purifies.
 After the introduction, all twelve members of Exo appear wearing robes as they walk to the center of a darkly lit circular room.
-The song begins with a Gregorian chant, and the members look up to a bright light in the sky in unison.
+The song begins with the members looking up to a bright light in the sky in unison.
 Throughout the videos, there are close-up shots of the members performing their own celestial powers with intercut sequences of choreographed dancing, choreographed by Lyle Beniga.
 Xiumin has cyrokinesis (frost), Kris has flying, Luhan has telekinesis, Suho has water powers, Baekhyun has light powers, Lay has healing, Chen has lightning, Chanyeol has pyrokinesis, D.O. has strength and ground manipulation, Tao has time stopping, Kai has teleportation, and Sehun has wind.
 The videos end with each group finishing their dance, and they both close with the logo of Exo.
-The song uses a riff from Led Zeppelin's "Kashmir" in the background as well as the end of Guns N' Roses' "November Rain".

 Credits and personnel

-Credits adapted from the album's liner notes.
+Credits adapted from the EP's liner notes.